topkecleon/telegram-bot-bash/doc/0_install.md

 ### Notes on Changes

+#### Config moved to mycommands.conf

+From Version 1.30 on config for new bots is moved to `mycommands.conf`.

 #### Support for update from pre-1.0 removed

 From Version 1.21 on updating from a pre-1.0 version (_no \*.jssh config_) is no more supported!